 How they were educated, however, for years preceding their Mock Trial participation, differed distinctly from others.
 Classical education trains students to acquire facts, analyze them logically, and communicate eloquently.
 Students think on their feet during Socratic questioning and express their views in class discussions.
 They practice rhetorical skills in writing and debates, and hone their presentation skills in speech class.

 Rather than being taught what to think, they are taught how to think.
 Such preparation certainly contributes to the team’s performance.
+But ultimately, we give all glory to God, who gives life, ability, and the opportunity to compete.

 In Protocol class, students learn practical ways to show honor and esteem, prevent embarrassment, and glorify God in their relations with others.
 Topics covered include: Introductions, Manners at Home, Sportsmanship, Humor, Thank You Notes, Being a Gracious Host and a Welcome Guest, Table Manners, Conversation, Escorting, Dressing Appropriately for the Occasion, Business Etiquette and Dining, Interviewing, and Workplace Relations.